-- Master Zone 1 (if defined) is marked by M; and Master Zone 2 (if defined) is marked by N. - Each running zone is displayed with a three-letter animation: . o O - · The rain icon is displayed if rain is detected (through rain sensor), or a manual rain delay time is in effect. - The microSD card icon is displayed when the controller detects a microSD card.
+- Master Zone 1 (if defined) is marked by M; and Master Zone 2 (if defined) is marked by N. - Each running zone is displayed with a three-letter animation: . o O - The rain icon is displayed if rain is detected (through rain sensor), or a manual rain delay time is in effect. - If a flow sensor is installed and selected, a flow icon (FL) will be displayed. - The microSD card icon is displayed when the controller detects a microSD card.